sympy/sympy/doc/src/guides/solving/solve-system-of-inequalities-algebraically.md

 *Speed-up option 2 content*

-## Not all equations can be solved
+## Not all systems of inequalities can be solved

 ### Systems of inequalities with no solution